 Adolescence is a time for developing independence.
-Typically, adolescents exercise their independence by questioning, and sometimes breaking, rules.
-Parents and doctors must distinguish occasional errors of judgment from a degree of misbehavior that requires professional intervention.
+Typically, adolescents exercise their independence by questioning or challenging, and sometimes breaking, rules.
+Parents and doctors must distinguish occasional errors of judgment from a pattern of misbehavior that requires professional intervention.
 The severity and frequency of infractions are guides.
-For example, regular drinking, frequent episodes of fighting, truancy, and theft are much more significant than isolated episodes of the same activities.
+For example, regular drinking, frequent episodes of fighting, absenteeism without permission (truancy), and theft are much more significant than isolated episodes of the same activities.
 Other warning signs include deterioration of performance at school and running away from home.
 Of particular concern are adolescents who cause serious injury or use a weapon in a fight.

-Authoritative parenting typically uses a system of graduated privileges, in which adolescents initially are given small bits of responsibility and freedom (such as caring for a pet, doing household chores, purchasing clothing, decorating their room, or managing an allowance).
-If adolescents handle this responsibility well over a period of time, more responsibilities and more privileges (such as going out with friends without parents, and driving) are granted.
+Authoritative parenting uses a system of graduated privileges, in which adolescents initially are given small bits of responsibility (such as caring for a pet, doing household chores, purchasing clothing, decorating their room, or managing an allowance).
+If adolescents handle a responsibility or privilege well over a period of time, more responsibilities and more privileges (such as going out with friends without parents, and driving) are granted.
 By contrast, poor judgment or lack of responsibility leads to loss of privileges.
 Each new privilege requires close monitoring by parents to make sure adolescents comply with the agreed-upon rules.

 Some parents and their adolescents clash over almost everything.
 In these situations, the core issue is really control.
 Adolescents want to feel in control of their life, and parents want adolescents to know the parents still make the rules.
 In these situations, everyone may benefit from the parents picking their battles and focusing their efforts on the adolescent's actions (such as attending school and complying with household responsibilities) rather than on expressions (such as dress, hairstyle, and preferred entertainment).

 Adolescents whose behavior is dangerous or otherwise unacceptable despite their parents' best efforts may need professional intervention.
-Substance use is a common trigger of behavioral problems, and substance use disorders require specific treatment.
-Behavioral problems also may be a symptom of learning disabilities, depression, or other mental health disorders.
-Such disorders typically require counseling and mental health disorders often also require treatment with drugs.
+Substance use is a common trigger of behavioral problems, and substance use disorders Substance Use and Abuse in Adolescents Substance use among adolescents ranges from experimentation to severe substance use disorders.
+All substance use, even experimental use, puts adolescents at risk of short-term problems, such... read more require specific treatment.
+Behavioral problems also may be symptoms of learning disabilities Learning Disorders Learning disorders involve an inability to acquire, retain, or broadly use specific skills or information, resulting from deficiencies in attention, memory, or reasoning and affecting academic... read more , depression Depression and Mood Dysregulation Disorder in Children and Adolescents Depression includes a feeling of sadness (or, in children and adolescents, irritability), and/or loss of interest in activities.
+In major depression, these symptoms last 2 weeks or more and... read more , or other mental health disorders Overview of Mental Health Disorders in Children The treatment section for bipolar disorder has been extensively revised with separate treatment sections for mania and for depression.
+In addition, information has been added throughout to address... read more .
+Such disorders typically require counseling, and adolescents who have mental health disorders may benefit from treatment with drugs.
 If parents are not able to limit an adolescent’s dangerous behavior, they may request help from the court system and be assigned to a probation officer who can help enforce reasonable household rules.

 Disruptive behavioral disorders are common during adolescence.

-Attention-deficit/hyperactivity disorder (ADHD) is the most common mental health disorder of childhood and often persists into adolescence and adulthood.
-However, adolescents who have difficulty paying attention may instead have another disorder, such as depression or a learning disability.
-Although ADHD is often treated with stimulant drugs (such as amphetamine or methylphenidate), which are often abused, such treatment does not appear to increase the risk of developing a substance use disorder in individuals who are appropriately diagnosed with ADHD.
+Attention-deficit/hyperactivity disorder Attention-Deficit/Hyperactivity Disorder (ADHD) Attention-deficit/hyperactivity disorder (ADHD) is poor or short attention span and/or excessive activity and impulsiveness inappropriate for the child’s age that interferes with functioning... read more (ADHD) is the most common mental health disorder of childhood and often persists into adolescence and adulthood.
+However, adolescents who have difficulty paying attention may instead have another disorder, such as depression Depression and Mood Dysregulation Disorder in Children and Adolescents Depression includes a feeling of sadness (or, in children and adolescents, irritability), and/or loss of interest in activities.
+In major depression, these symptoms last 2 weeks or more and... read more or a learning disability Learning Disorders Learning disorders involve an inability to acquire, retain, or broadly use specific skills or information, resulting from deficiencies in attention, memory, or reasoning and affecting academic... read more .
+Although ADHD is often treated with stimulant drugs (such as amphetamine or methylphenidate), which can potentially be misused, such treatment does not appear to increase the risk of developing a substance use disorder and may even decrease the risk.
 On the other hand, some adolescents complain of symptoms of inattention in an attempt to obtain a prescription for stimulants, either to be used as a study aid or recreationally.

 Children occasionally engage in physical confrontation.
 During adolescence, the frequency and severity of violent interactions may increase.
 Although episodes of violence at school are highly publicized, adolescents are much more likely to be involved in violent episodes (or more often the threat of violence) at home and outside of school.
 Many factors contribute to an increased risk of violence for adolescents, including